 Add the gin, grape puree, lime juice and basil syrup to a shaker with ice and shake until well-chilled.

-Strain into a rocks glass.
+Double-strain into a rocks glass.

 Top with club soda and garnish with Concord grapes and basil leaves.